rootyrooty/Ezcheatsheets/README.md

 in the working dir
 i dont know how to make it work from every directory in the terminal if someone knows tell me please thanks

-modules done \n
+modules done
 cheatscripts done
 update
 tools install done
 open tools
 fast lazy sql
 ip check
 metasploit